 - Google Flights: I’m a huge fan of Google Flights because it allows you to search through multiple routes quickly and they do a great job of organizing the search results.
 My favorite feature is how you can simply put “Europe” as the destination and it will find you the cheapest destinations.
 Visit Google Flights

-- Momondo and Skyscanner: While Google does a good job of finding most flights, I’ve have found that Momondo and Skyscanner can sometimes find cheap flights that don’t show up in Google’s results.
+- Momondo and Skyscanner: While Google does a good job of finding most flights, I’ve found that Momondo and Skyscanner can sometimes find cheap flights that don’t show up in Google’s results.
 Visit Momondo or Visit Skyscanner

 - Scott’s Cheap Flights: Finding random deals can take a ton of time so that’s why I’m a huge fan of Scott’s Cheap Flights.
 SCF is an email newsletter that emails multiple cheap deals every day.
 Most of the deals featured on in their newsletter are only available for a day or two so this is best for flexible travel dates.
 Visit Scott’s Cheap Flights